xuanshenbo/xuanshenbo.github.com/_posts/2015-06-12-suffix-tree-clustering.md

 For example, the algorithm should take the document snippets instead of the whole documents as input, since the downloading of original documents is time-consuming.
 The clustering algorithm should be fast enough for online calculation.

+###Main issues <a id="main"></a>

+1. Online or offline clustering?
+2. What to use as input?
+  + Entire Documents
+  + Snippets
+  + Structured information
+  + Other data
+3. How to define similarity?
+  - Content (i.e. vector space model)
+  - Link analysis
+  - Usage statistics
+4. How to group similar Documents?
+5. How to label the groups?

+###Clustering algorithms <a id="algorithms"></a>

+1. Distance-based
+  + Hierarchical
+    1. Agglomerative Hierarchical Clustering (AHC)
+  + Flat
+    1. K-means
+    2. Single-pass
+2. Other
+  + Suffix Tree clustering  (Grouper)
+  + Self-organizing maps
+  + LSI (reducing the dimensinality of the vector-space)

 ###Traditional clustering algorithms <a id="traditional"></a>

 Cluster Documents into topically-coherent groups according to content similarity and generate descriptive summaries for clusters.